keizah7/dodo-pizza/README.md

 - BACK-END (PHP (Laravel 6))
 - Integruoti Paysera mokėjimus

 This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
+Pull request are welcome!
 Thank you for your cooperation!

 Site published at https://keizah7.github.io/dodo-pizza/index.html